-- The predicted adverse environmental as well as social impacts for which mitigation measures are required should be identified and briefly summarized along with cross referencing them to the significance, prediction components of the EIA report or other documentation. - Each mitigation measure should be briefly described with reference to the impact of significances to which it relates and the conditions under which it is required (for example, continuously or in the event of contingencies).
-These should also be cross-referenced to the project design and operating procedures which elaborate on the technical aspects of implementing the various measures. - Cost and responsibilities for mitigation and monitoring should be clearly defined, including arrangements for co-ordination between the various authorities responsible for mitigation. - The proponent can use the EMP to develop environmental performance standards and requirements for the project site as well as supply chain.
+- The predicted adverse environmental as well as social impacts for which mitigation measures are required, should be identified and briefly summarized along with cross referencing them to the significance, prediction components of the EIA report or other documentation. - Each mitigation measure should be briefly described w.r.t the impact of significances to which it relates and the conditions under which it is required (for example, continuously or in the event of contingencies).
+These should also be cross-referenced to the project design and operating procedures which elaborate on the technical aspects of implementing the various measures.

+- Cost and responsibilities for mitigation and monitoring should be clearly defined, including arrangements for coordination among various Authorities responsible for mitigation. - The proponent can use the EMP to develop environmental performance standards and requirements for the project site as well as supply chain.
 An EMP can be implemented through Environment Management Systems (EMS) for the operational phase of the project.